qualitymanifest/foambook/README.md

 # change log:
-- filter by date range
-- fix query string validation early return
-- add counts to cities
-- update read_me.jsx
+- fix header highlighting by storing location in redux and using that to choose to apply active className

 # todo:
-- fix header highlighting for "active" buttons (broke on move to RRV4)
-- remove all console.logs before re-uploading
+- migrate to new versions of react, react-dom, react-form, react-number-format

 # backburner improvements: